magento/devdocs/src/guides/v2.4/comp-mgr/cli/cli-upgrade.md

 -  Downloading the [metapackage][] using `composer create-project`.
 -  Installing the compressed archive.

+{:.bs-callout-info}
 Do not use this method to upgrade if you cloned the Magento 2 GitHub repository.
 Instead, see [Update the Magento application][] for upgrade instructions.

 ## Before you begin {#prerequisites}